 Concerns with external expectations regarding algorithmic practices are central not only for the creators of algorithms but also for the rapidly growing number of organizations that employ them.
 As more and more people interact on a constant basis with algorithms, the public perception of organizations increasingly depends upon them.
-Algorithms not only represent the organization that owns them and shape user experiences but also affect the reputations of organizations that rely on third-party algorithms as part of their value chain.
-As many organizations interconnect with the influential algorithms of Amazon, Google, Facebook and the like, their reputations also partly depend upon the algorithmic activities and accountability of these large players.
+Algorithms not only represent the organization that owns them and shape user experiences but also affect the reputations of organizations interconnect with the influential algorithms of Amazon, Google, Facebook and the like, their reputations also partly depend upon the algorithmic activities and accountability of these large players.